Geraldine M. Muir

 As a higher education administrator Dean Muir has served in residence life, student conduct, student activities, multicultural affairs, and orientation positions, and attained a MS degree in College Student Personnel Administration from Canisius College.
 She holds a Bachelor of Arts degree from Syracuse University, where she studied Television, Radio, Film Production and Sociology, and earned her Juris Doctorate from Georgetown University.
 Dean Muir has been recognized for outstanding service to her communities through the Dean’s Certificate from Georgetown University; the King, Heschel and Hamer Spirituality and Social Justice Award from Drew University; the National Leader of Leaders Award from Campus Outreach Opportunity League ; The Dr. Martin Luther King, Jr. Award for Excellence from Canisius College; and, the District of Columbia Courts’ Capital Pro Bono Honor Role.
 In April 2017, Boston University’s Black Law Student Association awarded Dean Muir the Student Choice Award for outstanding dedication to BU Law’s students.

-Dean Muir is an adjunct faculty member for the BU School of Education’s Educational Leadership & Policies Studies program, teaching AP 755: Legal Issues in Higher Education via classroom and distance education.
+Dean Muir is an adjunct faculty member for the BU Wheelock College of Education & Human Development’s Educational Leadership & Policies Studies program, teaching AP 755: Legal Issues in Higher Education via classroom and distance education.
 She continues to advocate for students and focuses her work on addressing issues related to legal education.